Skip to main content

 • Mastercraft

 We can see here the Carnifex has Swiftness, Impact, and Mastercraft.
-All of these will be factored in when considering Effective Weapon Damage.
+All of these will be factored in when considering Equipped Weapon Damage.

 When the weapon is swung, the damage will be considered as the following:

-All of the additional added damage other than the Base Weapon Damage is to be considered Effective Flat Damage.
+All of the additional added damage other than the Base Weapon Damage is to be considered Equipped Flat Damage.

-[Effective Weapon Damage] = [Base Weapon Damage]+[Effective Flat Damage]
+[Equipped Weapon Damage] = [Base Weapon Damage] + [Equipped Flat Damage]